The Marvelous Land of Oz: Plot summary

 The companions arrive at the tin castle of the Tin Woodman (who now rules the Winkie Kingdom following the Wicked Witch of the West's demise in the first book) and plan to retake the Emerald City with his help.
 On their way back, they are diverted by the magic of Mombi (whom Jinjur recruited to help her apprehend them).
 They are joined by the "Highly Magnified and Thoroughly Educated" Woggle-Bug, and aided by the loyal field mice and their Mouse Queen.
-The Queen of the field mice allows the Scarecrow to take twelve mice concealed in his straw.
+The Queen of the Field Mice allows the Scarecrow to take twelve mice concealed in his straw.

 When the party reaches the Emerald City, Jinjur and her soldiers imprison the group and lock them away.
 However, the female soldiers are scared by the field mice and leave the city's palace.
-However, they still occupy the grounds of the city, and the palace is surrounded.
+However, they still occupy the grounds of the city and the palace is surrounded.
 The travelers are imprisoned in the palace.
 The Scarecrow proposes manufacturing a clever flying machine with a Gump's stuffed head to direct it.
-Tip uses the powder of life to animate this machine, which is assembled from the palace furniture, and they fly off, with no control over their direction, out of Oz.
+Tip uses the Powder of Life to animate this machine, which is assembled from two sofas, palm tree leaves, a broom, and tied together with clotheslines and ropes.
+Then they fly off, with no control over their direction, out of Oz.
 They land in a nest of jackdaws, which is full of all of the birds' stolen goods.
 The flying Gump's wings are damaged in the landing.

 The jackdaws return to their nest and attack the travelers, carrying off the Scarecrow's straw.
 The nest contains a large amount of paper money, with which the Scarecrow can be re-stuffed.
 Using Wishing Pills they discover in the container holding the Powder of Life, Tip and his friends escape and journey to the palace of Glinda the Good Witch in Oz's southern quadrant, the Quadling Country.
 They learn from Glinda that after the fall of Oz's mortal king Pastoria decades ago, a long lost princess named Ozma was hidden away in secrecy when the Wizard of Oz took the throne.
 She also informs them that Ozma is the rightful ruler of the Emerald City and all of Oz in general, not the Scarecrow (who did not really want the job anyway).
 Glinda therefore accompanies Tip, Jack, the Sawhorse, the Scarecrow, the Tin Woodman, the Wogglebug, and the Gump back to the Emerald City to see Mombi.
 The crooked woman tries to deceive them by disguising a chambermaid named Jellia Jamb as herself (which fails), but manages to elude them as they search for her in the Emerald City.
 Just as their time runs out, the Tin Woodman plucks a rose to wear in his lapel, unaware that this is the transformed Mombi.